-MR. ARRIVABENE, D.LL., from the University of Padva whole versity of Padua, who has been established in London for three years, gives private lessons in Italian and French at his own house, or the houses of his pupils.
+MR. ARRIVABENE, D.LL., from the University of Padua, who has been established in London for three years, gives private lessons in Italian and French at his own house, or the houses of his pupils.
 He also attends Schools both in town and country.
 Mr. ARRIVABENE teaches on a plan thoroughly practical, and the most medicere mind cannot fail to thoroughly comprehend his lessons. his lessons.